-The Group and the Bank
+Th e Group and the Bank

 12/31/2014 12/31/2013

 Statutory surplus reserve 9,527 9,527

 Discretionary surplus reserve 297 297

 Total 9,824 9,824

 Pursuant to the relating laws issued by the government, the Bank is required to transfer 10% of its net profit to the statutory surplus reserve.
 The statutory surplus reserve is no longer appropriated when the accumulated amount exceeds 50% of the Bank's registered capital.
-As of 31 December, 2014, the Bank appropriated the amount which was equal to the difference between 50% of the balance of the registered capital and the balance of the accumulated statutory surplus reserve.
+As of 31 December, 2014, the Bank appropriated the amount which was equal to the difference between 50% of the balance of the registered capital and the balance of the accumulated statutory surplus reserves appropriated at the end of last year to the statutory surplus reserve.